Saturday, August 29, 2009

 of the game, as well as purchase

-to unlock the full version.
+a license key to unlock the full version.
 If you already have the

 game or demo installed, just hit "Check For Updates" inside the game to